 What day of the week does the IRS mail paper checks?

 Year-End Tax Tips

 Contribute to your retirement accounts.
-Most contributions to your defined contribution plans such as a 401k, 403b, TSP, etc., need to be made by December 31st.
+Most contributions to your defined contribution plans, such as a 401k, 403b, TSP, etc., must be made by December 31st.

 Additional tips for saving money on your taxes:

 - Contribute to a Health Savings Account.
 Contributions to a Health Savings Account are made with pre-tax income.

 - Harvest your losses.
 You can sell losing investments and offset up to $3,000 of other annual income.
 Any additional losses can be carried forward to future years.